slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 <!--
-- alguem mais loose q tu é um maluco, mais tight é um nhónhó. somos a medida de tudo
+- alguem mais loose q tu é um maluco, mais tight é um nhónhó. somos a medida de tudo Don’t make your job your whole life, or your art your sole income.
-#q["Balance is not something you find, it’s something you create."-- Jana Kingsford $  unknown  $]
+#q["Balance is not something you find, it’s something you create."-- Jana Kingsford [unknown]
 -->

 > *"Everything should be made as simple as possible, but not simpler."